Available with 3D Analyst license.

 Rendering very large TINs is generally difficult, partially due to limitations of hardware such as video cards.
 Terrains are beneficial in that you render the areas that you need to visualize at an optimized resolution.

 Terrain datasets are supported for reading and viewing at all licensing levels.
-However, a terrain can only be created with the ArcGIS 3D Analyst.
+However, a terrain can only be created with the ArcGIS 3D Analyst extension.

 The 3D globe surface in an ArcGlobe document can be derived from a terrain layer.
 The surface is rasterized on the fly to provide the information needed for the globe surface geometry.
 It is generally more efficient to convert a TIN or terrain layer to a raster digital elevation model (DEM), and to use the raster in order to avoid the ArcGlobe step of on-the-fly rasterization of triangulated data.
 Therefore, the use of derived DEMs is recommended over direct use of terrains and TINs.
 To convert a terrain dataset to a raster DEM, use the Terrain To Raster tool.